francescogerardomarra/its/modulo26/4_security.md

 - **UserDetailsService**: This method defines the UserDetailsService bean.
 UserDetailsService is an interface used by Spring Security to fetch user details (such as username, password, and authorities) for authentication.
 The InMemoryUserDetailsManager is a simple implementation of UserDetailsService that holds users in memory instead of a database.

 - **InMemoryUserDetailsManager**:
     - It is used to manage user details in memory.
 In this case, a user with the username "user" and an encoded password "password" is created and stored.
     - When Spring Security attempts to authenticate a user, it uses the InMemoryUserDetailsManager to find the user’s details (such as username, password, and authorities).
+    - **Best Practice**: Hardcoding passwords directly in the source code, as done in this example, should be avoided.
+For better security, consider using externalized secrets management strategies, such as loading encrypted passwords from a secure file, database, or using tools like HashiCorp Vault, AWS Secrets Manager, or environment variables to inject sensitive data securely into the application.
+    - The `InMemoryUserDetailsManager` is suitable for simple use cases, such as development or small applications.

 - **How Spring Security Uses It**:
     - When an authentication request is made (for example, using HTTP Basic Authentication), Spring Security will call the UserDetailsService to retrieve user information.
     - The InMemoryUserDetailsManager will load the user by their username and compare the provided password with the encoded password stored in memory.
     - If the authentication is successful, the user will be granted access to the requested resource.

+- **Multiple users**:
+  - If you need to define additional users, you can simply add more `manager.createUser()` calls to the `InMemoryUserDetailsManager`.
+For example:

+    ```java
+    manager.createUser(User.withUsername("admin")
+            .password(passwordEncoder.encode("adminPassword"))
+            .build());
+    manager.createUser(User.withUsername("guest")
+            .password(passwordEncoder.encode("guestPassword"))
+            .build());
+    ```

 ---

 ## Chained HTTP Security Configuration